upcmd/updocs-content/logs/c0109_vvvvv.md

       Name: "",
       Do: {
         {
-          "name": "print",
+          "desc": "this should print out the dvar value of jerry as it is declared jerry is in taskScope", "cmd": "{{.jerry}}",
-          "desc": "this should print out the dvar value of jerry as it is declared jerry is in taskscope", "cmd": "{{.jerry}}"
+          "name": "print"
         },
         {
           "name": "trace",